A water share authorises you to take water from a declared water system, including:

 A water share authorises you to take a specified amount of water (a water allocation) at a particular time (a water season).
 A water allocation is a fixed percentage of water in the dam or other water source in a given year.
 A water share may be subject to conditions about the times when you may take water, and the places you can take water from.

-A water share is considered to be a piece of property that may be resold to another person independent from the land, mortgaged or transferred (leased) for a fixed period of time.
+A water share is considered to be a piece of property that may be resold to another person independent of the land, mortgaged or transferred (leased) for a fixed period of time.
 However, the Agency's approval is required to transfer ownership or assign a water share.

 From time to time water shares may also be made available for purchase from the Agency by application, or by auction or tender.
 However, to obtain a water share, generally you will have to purchase it from an existing entitlement holder.